micmejia/bible-dump/AMPC/Luke/Luke 6.md

-To the one who strikes you on the [^p]jaw _or_ cheek, offer the other [^q]jaw _or_ cheek also; and from him who takes away your outer garment, do not withhold your undergarment as well.
+To the one who strikes you on the jaw _or_ cheek, offer the other jaw _or_ cheek also; and from him who takes away your outer garment, do not withhold your undergarment as well.